beekurt98/ordered-file-namer/README.md

 # Chronological File Namer
 A code I wrote for my own use.

 I take many screenshots when I'm on PC, especially while watching educational videos or playing games with stories.
-I wrote this code to rename every file in chronological order in my desired directory.
+I wrote this code to rename every file in chronological order in desired directory.

 The program asks the user for a directory, a name and a file extension.